girlscript/winter-of-contributing/Web_Development/Javascript/Topics/5.Syntax/6.Functions/README.md

 <hr>
 <br><br>

-# LIFETIME OF JAVASCRIPT VARIABLE
+# Lifetime Of JavaScript Variable
 - The lifetime of a JavaScript variable begins when it is declared.

 - A local variable will be visible only within a function where it is defined.
 Function parameters are always local to that function.The completion of a function deletes the local variable.